nickpowersys/parallelized-training-pipeline/README.md

-To accelerate training across multiple TensorFlow classification models and support faster hyperparameter tuning, threads are used to launch Docker containers on public cloud providers.
+To accelerate training across multiple TensorFlow Sequential classification models and support faster hyperparameter tuning, threads are used to launch Docker containers on public cloud providers.

 Paperspace provides a simple API for launching containers through its Gradient service.